owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

 - Git workflow: we use the Github Flow.
   Tags are used to indicate which commit can be used in production.

-- The Main branch is always protected, all updates to this branch arrive via pull requests (PRs).
+- The Main branch is always protected so as the Release branches.
+  All updates to these branches arrive via pull requests (PRs).

 - The name of the Main branch is `main`.

+- The names of the Release branches are `release_N`, with N the number of the current release.
+They should contain the code under development.

 - Each PR :